mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 The Internet Protcol is a networking protocol that defines how machines can communicate on the internet.

+**JSON:**
+JavaScript Object Notation -
+A common data format used by APIs to transfer information between different systems

 **MDN:**
 Mozilla Developer Network -